 Two amendments proposed by witnesses during the Health Committee's study of the bill related to tobacco products.
-The Canadian Cancer Society proposed removing clause 4(2), which limits the application of the Act to tobacco products and ignition propensity, and adding tobacco products to Schedule 1 of Bill C-6, which lists consumer products to which Bill C-6 does not apply.
+The Canadian Cancer Society proposed removing clause 4(2), which limits the application of the Act to tobacco products and ignition propensity, and adding tobacco products to Schedule 1, which lists consumer products to which the bill does not apply.
 It was suggested that this would allow for a regulation to be made at some point in the future that would require all or part of Bill C-6 to apply to tobacco products.
-The other amendment relating to tobacco products was put forward by the group Physicians for a Smoke-Free Canada, which recommended that the bill be amended so that the exemption for tobacco products is limited to products that were on the market as of the date Bill C-6 was introduced.
+The other amendment relating to tobacco products was put forward by the group Physicians for a Smoke-Free Canada, which recommended that the bill be amended so that the exemption for tobacco products be limited to products that were on the market as of the date Bill C-6 was introduced.